ElisaSalviato/3D-ETG/README.md

 ### 2. Data/TAD/
-The [Data/TAD/](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/TAD) folder contains Topological Associating Domains (TADs) called for eleven Hi-C datasets covering nine different cell and tissue types, using the Local Score Differentiator ([LSD](https://www.bioconductor.org/packages/release/bioc/vignettes/HiCBricks/inst/doc/IntroductionToHiCBricks.html#call-topologically-associated-domains-with-local-score-differentiator-lsd)) algorithm.
+The [Data/TAD/](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/TAD) folder contains Topological Associating Domains (TADs) called  using the Local Score Differentiator (LSD) TAD borders calling procedure ([LSD](https://www.bioconductor.org/packages/release/bioc/vignettes/HiCBricks/inst/doc/IntroductionToHiCBricks.html#call-topologically-associated-domains-with-local-score-differentiator-lsd)) algorithm, for eleven Hi-C datasets covering different cell lines and primary tissues from a compendium of public datasets.

+We defined TADs as regions between two consecutive domain boundaries.
+LSD is based on the directionality index (DI) score originally proposed by [*Dixon et al. (2012)*](https://pubmed.ncbi.nlm.nih.gov/22495300/).
+Among the user defined parameters in this algorithm, the DI-window (i.e., the number of up-stream and down-stream bins over which the DI score is computed) influences the scale of the TAD domains that are identified: the larger the DI-window, the larger the average resulting TAD size.
 TADs are used to calculate the Hierarchical Contact (HC) score, a score proportional to the likelihood of enhancer-promoter (EP) pairs co-localization.

 Each file contains TADs called for one specific chromosome, organized in a list object:
 - level 1: list of Hi-C matrix resolutions (`10000` bp);